Deploying and Implementing Kubernetes Engine Resources

 Google Cloud Functions is an event-driven serverless compute platform that allows you to run serverless code in the cloud.
 It automatically scales and requires no server provisioning.
 The way it works is simple.
 When a cloud service emits an event, Cloud Functions responds to the event and then invokes other services and APIs as necessary.
 It then writes back to the cloud service.

-In this lesson, I'm going to demonstration how to deploy a Cloud Function that receives Google Cloud events using a Pub/Sub trigger.
+In this lesson, I'm going to demonstrate how to deploy a Cloud Function that receives Google Cloud events using a Pub/Sub trigger.

 What we're going to do is deploy a background cloud function called helloworld and then trigger the function by publishing a message to a Cloud Pub/Sub topic called mytopic.